 - Soak the seed in warm water overnight or for several hours before sowing; this will speed germination.

-- Thin carrots to about 4 inches apart in all direction in wide beds; space plants about 3 inches apart in rows.
+- Thin carrots to about 4 inches apart in all directions in wide beds; space plants about 3 inches apart in rows.

 - Overplanting seed will require extensive thinning.

 - Space rows 12 to 24 inches apart.

 - Wide row planting of carrots gives a good yield from a small area.

 Quick sprouting carrot seeds: How to Pre-Sprout Carrot Seeds.

 - Plant carrots with chives, onions, leeks, tomatoes, peas, rosemary.
 Avoid planting carrots with dill.

 Watering and Feeding Carrots